mkchandler/cap-net/README.md

 Usage
 --

-The following frameworks/software are required to build cap-net:
+The following frameworks/libraries are required to build and test CAPNet:

-* Visual Studio 11 Beta
 * .NET Framework 4.0
 * xUnit 1.9

 Versioning
 --

-**cap-net** will be maintained under the Semantic Versioning guidelines as much as possible.
+CAPNet will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: